🐷

 Because the little pig had said "excuse me", the farmer gave him the wood, and the little pig used it to build a beautiful house.
 The house had wood walls, a wood floor, and inside... a strong wood table.

-Quando o porquinho acabou de construir sua casa e estava fazendo um buquê para sua robusta mesa de madeira, o lobo mau aproximou-se da casa.
-Ele sentiu o cheiro do porco dentro da casa, e seu estômago roncou.
+Quando o porquinho acabou de construir sua casa e estava fazendo um buquêarranging flowers para sua robusta mesa de madeira, o lobo mau aproximou-se da casa.
+Ele sentiu o cheiro do porco dentro da casa, e seu estômago roncouhis stomach started to rumble.
 "Mmm...
 Porco assado!"

-When the little pig had just finished building his house and was arranging flowers on his strong wood table, the big bad wolf came arrived at the house.
+When the little pig had just finished building his house and was arranging flowers on his strong wood table, the big bad wolf arrived at the house.
 He smelt the scent of the pig inside the house, and his stomach started to rumble.
 "Mmmmm... roast pork!"

 Então o lobo bateu na porta da casa de madeira e disse: "Porquinho!
 Porquinho!
 Deixe-me entrar!
 Deixe-me entrar!"

 But as the little pig had seen the wolf's long nose through the keyhole, he replied: "No!
 No!
-No! by the hair of my chin!"
+No!
+By the hair of my chin!"

 Then the wolf showed his teeth and said: "Then I'll blow and I'll blow and your house will fall down!"